WNS - The Wallet Name System

 Hal Finney : PGP Web of Trust Misconceptions 1994

-The recent invention of Distributed Ledger Technologies and systems have given users an opportunity for safer, less complex e-commerce transactions, by removing the need for multiple parties to facilitate them.
-But the benefits of these systems are largely lost when complex steps are made necessary to adopt them.
+The invention of the Wallet, a concept that rises from Distributed Ledger Technologies and Cryptocurrency systems has given users an opportunity for safer, less complex e-commerce transactions (mostly through the reduction of multi-party risk).
+But the benefits of these systems are lost when complex steps and new services are made necessary to adopt them.

-Namespaces reduce complexity for users and now drive most economies on the Internet.
-A peer-to-peer Wallet Name System (WNS) allows networked namespaces and addressing schemes to interact directly with Distributed Ledger Technologies, negating the need for a third party service provider or platform.
-We achieve this by 'aliasing' human-readable namespaces to the machine-readable public-key 'wallet' strings used in Public Key Infrastructure, through the issuance of a cryptographically signed proof or 'certificate' that is issued via a consensus of authorities.
-Our method retains privacy where desired and allows for verifiable public registries of wallet information to exist.
+A peer-to-peer Wallet Name System (WNS) allows networked namespaces and addressing schemes to interact directly with Distributed Ledger Technologies, without the need for a third party service provider or platform.
+We achieve this by 'aliasing' human-readable namespaces to the machine-readable 'wallet' strings used in Public Key Infrastructure through a cryptographic proof or 'certificate', issued through a consensus of authorities.
+Our method retains privacy where desired and also allows for verifiable public registries of wallet information to exist.

 © Paul Harwood, Wallet Systems (paul at wallet.systems) 2018-2021